ariesta60/GramScript/README.md

 ### Support 👨‍💻

+# Email 📩

 Any problems with running the script and any questions please cantact me via Twitter [@hendrik_bgr](https://twitter.com/Hendrik_bgr)

 Or via email under [hendriksdevmail@gmail.com](mailto:hendriskdevmail@gmail.com)

+# Telegram 📱

+For any Support for this bot please join this Group [Telegram Support](https://t.me/joinchat/L0QW7RsOaPADq0Zal3OC9A)

+To never miss an update join this Group [Telegram Updates](https://t.me/joinchat/AAAAAEwL2tNqFyKudR7YEw)

 ### Prerequisites